 But first, let’s go through a brief overview of the study…

-The local consumer review survey was conducted in September 2016 by BrightLocal.
+The local consumer review survey was conducted and updated in late 2021 by BrightLocal.

 The survey digs into how consumers read and use online reviews — focused specifically on local business services (not general products).